 Landscape architecture continued to influence the city beautification and planning movement well into the 20th century, as growing cities used the services of professionally-trained landscape architects.

-The L'Enfant Plan for the nation's capitol was revived and expanded by the McMillan commission of 1901.
+L’Enfant Plan of the future city of Washington, D.CThe L’Enfant Plan for the nation’s capitol was revived and expanded by the McMillan commission of 1901.
 Chicago, Cleveland and other cities also used landscape architects to lay out comprehensive development plans.

 By the 1920’s, urban planning separated from architecture and landscape architecture as a separate profession with its own degree programs and organizations.
 Yet, landscape architecture continued to remain a major force in urban planning and urban design.